core-wg/coral/draft-ietf-core-coral.md

 others (like the relative order of links from different contexts) are deemed irrelevant and not preserved.

 For serialization,
-a (so far unspecified) packing was picked, resulting in a binary CBOR file with this CBOR diagnostic notation:
+the use of the packing described with the conversion results in a binary CBOR file with this CBOR diagnostic notation:

 ~~~
 [